ilyaskurikhin/docassemble-easyciation/docassemble/easyciation/data/templates/statutes.md

     a.
 A President;
     b.
 A Secretary General;
     c.
 A Treasurer.
-2. The Committee is composed of a minimum of three and a maximum of nine natural persons elected by the General Assembly, including at least a President, a Secretary, and a Treasurer.
+2. The Committee is composed of a minimum of ${ minimum_number } and a maximum of ${ maximum_number } natural persons elected by the General Assembly, including at least a President, a Secretary, and a Treasurer.
 3. At least one member of the Committee, with power of signature, shall reside in Switzerland.
 4. The duration of their mandate is of one-year renewable.
 5. For each position, the candidate who obtains the greatest number of valid votes cast shall be elected.
 In the event of a tie, a second round shall be held to decide between the candidates.